I’ve collected a bunch of my favorite Healthy Thanksgiving Recipes for you to look through as you plan your holiday menu.

 It is hard to plan a healthy menu for Thanksgiving when there are so many traditional dishes that are expected every year.
 Sometimes the best way to insert more health into the holiday is to revamp some old favorites and make them healthier.
 Mashed potatoes are no exception.
 Use this recipe as a guide and try adding in some other white veggies to your batch this year.

 An assortment of root veggies adds nutrition to traditional mashed potatoes.

-If you’re looking to add a bit of color to an otherwise drab assortment on the buffet, I highly recommend these roasted carrots with oranges.
+I like to add a bit of color to an otherwise drab assortment on the buffet.
+I highly recommend these roasted carrots with oranges to brighten things up.
 It’s both nutritious and delicious plus it’s pretty!

-If you’re looking for something really decadent for the dessert table, checkout this chocolate pie with pecan crust.
+I like to have at least one decadent choice on the dessert table.
+Checkout this chocolate pie with pecan crust.
 Seriously, dessert can be tasty and healthy too……and you don’t even have to tell them how nutritious it is!

 If you’re looking for a more traditional Thanksgiving dessert, this apple galette is always a winner…….and so much less fussy than making a pie.